mvarrella15/odin-recipes/README.md

 In addition, this project taught me how to efficiently use git, git staging, and git committing, as well as other git workflow standard practice.

 While this project is simple, this taught me a lot in regards to the structure of websites and the importance of git in development.

+You can view the live website from this link provided: https://mvarrella15.github.io/odin-recipes/